 EF = ES + Duration

 The earliest a task can complete, assuming it starts at its Early Start.
-The project's total duration equals the maximum EF across all end tasks (tasks with no successors).
+The project's total duration equals the maximum EF across all end tasks, meaning tasks with no successors.

 LF = min(LS of all successors)

-For end tasks, LF = Project Duration.
-For all other tasks, LF is the earliest Late Start of all its successor tasks — the latest this task can finish without delaying anything downstream.
+For end tasks, LF equals the Project Duration.
+For all other tasks, LF is the earliest Late Start of all its successor tasks.
+This is the latest this task can finish without delaying anything downstream.

 LS = LF − Duration

 The latest a task can begin without delaying the project.
-When LS = ES, the task is on the critical path — it has no scheduling flexibility.
+When LS equals ES, the task is on the critical path.
+It has no scheduling flexibility.

 Total Float